Schoolchildren testing activities

 In order to make each AniBook as helpful as possible for children learning to read, we are adding activities that grow out of the research we've been doing on this project.
 Kids in grades 1-4 need most help with vocabulary, comprehension, grammar, problem solving, and letters and sounds, so those are the areas we've concentrated on for the activities.

 To see how the stories and activities work, obviously, we needed audiences!
 So PlanetRead team members went to schools in Pondicherry and Ahmedabad to test the content with kids.
 At one school, children in grade 4 struggled to do the activities, so we created simpler ones.
 At other schools, kids had no trouble with the activities, and we may even want to create more challenging ones.
 (We'll pre-assess students in the future so we offer activities that are targeted to their needs.)
 But what a joy it was to see the children enjoying themselves while learning!
 Some asked for more stories and even for more worksheets.
 One teacher told us, "Children love reading from pictures!
 They understand well and learn fast.
 All their attention is focused."

 In addition to working with kids, we've been doing outreach with partners who will help us distribute the AniBook content.
 Some, like Project DRUV, are already distributing AniBooks, and we hope to have analytics from them soon.
 Another partner, 4SL, creates solar-powered wi-fi enabled "digital classrooms" that can be used anywhere, even in places without electricity.
 We're excited about the potential to get AniBooks in front of more children thanks to partners like these.

-We are very excited at the strides we're making toward getting AniBooks in classrooms in India.
-And, as always, your support helps us immeasurably!
-Our inexpensive, cost-effective literacy programs make the most of your contributions, and we would be very grateful if you would consider making a donation today.
+More updates coming your way soon—and thank you for your support for same-language subtitles to expand literacy!
+Our inexpensive, cost-effective literacy programs make the most of even the smallest contribution.
+We would be very grateful if you would consider making a donation today.